transcript/samsa2/README.md

 ### Dependencies

+SAMSA2 requires Python2 for aggregation scripts.
+Currently, this pipeline does not work with Python3, although an update is planned.

 The following programs can be downloaded OR can be installed from the binaries provided in the programs/ folder.

 1. DIAMOND, version 0.8.3: https://github.com/bbuchfink/diamond